 Vision Quest: The mission becomes this for Cobb when Ariadne tells him he has to confront Mal, or rather his unresolved subconscious feelings about her.
 Also, one interpretation of the entire movie is that it's a Vision Quest Cobb is being put through so that he will wake up in reality.

-The Walrus Was Paul: Christopher Nolan provides enough conflicting evidence to keep everyone arguing over the ending (or even the whole film); anyone looking for a theory that satisfactorily addresses every point is going to have a rough go.
+The Walrus Was Paul: Christopher Nolan provides enough conflicting evidence to keep everyone arguing over the ending (or the whole film); anyone looking for a theory that satisfactorily addresses every point is going to have a rough go.

-A Wizard Did It: As with having all the enemy mooksconsistently miss when they fire at the heroes, the unique premise of the movie allows Nolan to employ a normally cheesy element of Hollywood blockbusters — in this case, action sequences that would be physicallyimpossible in real life — in a way that not only makes sense, but actually enhances the story's believability.
+A Wizard Did It: As with having all the enemy mooksconsistently miss when they fire at the heroes, the unique premise of the movie allows Nolan to employ a normally cheesy element of Hollywood blockbusters — in this case, action sequences that would be physicallyimpossible in real life — in a way that not only makes sense, but enhances the story's believability.

 Word Of God: It would seem that the costume designer (of all people) may have inadvertently revealed Nolan's intended ending.
 Here be spoilers: